MicrosoftDocs/learn/learn-pr/mlnet/predictive-maintenance-model-builder/includes/3-exercise-choose-scenario.md

 ## Create C# Class Library

-With Model Builder, you can add machine learning to an existing project, or.
-Since we're starting from from scratch, we'll create a C# class library project.
+With Model Builder, you can add machine learning to an existing project or a new project.
+Since you're starting from scratch, create a new C# class library project.

 1. Start Visual Studio
 1. On the Start Window, choose **Create a new project**
-1. In the Create a a new project dialog, type "class library" into the search bar.
+1. In the Create a new project dialog, type "class library" into the search bar.
 1. Select **Class Library** from the list of options.
 Make sure that the language is C# and select **Next**.

 :::image type="content" source="../media/create-class-library-project.png" alt-text="Create class library project":::